 The wave-cut clay platform classification (ESI Ranking 2B) describes a shoreline type that forms as a result of exposure to erosive waves generated naturally by wind or artificially by boats.
-Erosion of muddy substrates along navigation channels, the Gulf shoreline, or bay shores may produce a narrow shelf or platform bordering the water that is sometimes flooded and sometimes exposed depending on water level (Figure 5).
+Erosion of muddy substrates along navigation channels, the Gulf shoreline, or bay shores may produce a narrow shelf or platform bordering the water that is sometimes flooded and sometimes exposed depending on water level.
+There are no wave-cut platforms of the Gulf shore in the Central Texas coast map area, however a clay platform is located at the head of Lavaca Bay.